algomo/knowledge-base/docs/docs/data-sources/Tags.md

 # Tagged Intents (Beta): Context-Aware Responses

 ## Skincare Example
 Kiehl's, an American cosmetics brand, offers various skincare products catering to different skin types.
 When customers inquire about face products, their needs depend heavily on their skin type.
-For instance, individuals with oily skin require different products compared to those with dry or sensitive skin.
+For instance, individuals with oily skin require different products than those with dry or sensitive skin.

 ![Kiehls-tagged-intent-branches](./images/Kiehls-tagged-intents-example.png)